MichaelSandilands/dotfiles/README.md

 3. If Molten commands are missing, run `:UpdateRemotePlugins` and restart.
    Background on why this step exists:
    <https://github.com/benlubas/molten-nvim/blob/main/docs/Not-So-Quick-Start-Guide.md#a-note-on-remote-plugins>
+4. **Authenticate Copilot** — needs an active GitHub Copilot subscription.
+Run `:Copilot auth` and follow the device-code prompt.
+The token is stored under `~/.config/github-copilot/` and shared across editors, so it's a one-time step per machine; verify with `:Copilot status`.

 ### tmux plugins